Today’s Text: Genesis 14:13-16

-Lot and his family were living in the Valley of Siddim when Chederlaomer King of Elam and a coalition of Mesopotamian kings attacked the cities of Sodom, Gomorrah, Admah, Zeboiim and Zoar:
+Lot and his family lived in the Valley of Siddim when Chederlaomer, King of Elam, and a coalition of Mesopotamian kings attacked the cities of Sodom, Gomorrah, Admah, Zeboiim and Zoar.

 For 12 years, the cities in the Valley of Siddim had been forced to pay tribute to Chederlaomer and his coalition.
 A year before, the communities began a revolt by refusing to pay the mandatory tax.
 Now the Mesopotamian coalition had come to collect.
 Attempting a defense, local armies fled leaving the cities open to plunder and the inhabitants vulnerable.
 Abram’s nephew Lot and his family were among the captives.